There Is Still Room For VistaGen Therapeutics Inc. (VTGN) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-The closing price of VistaGen Therapeutics Inc. (NASDAQ: VTGN) was $0.16 for the day, up 1.39% from the previous closing price of $0.16.
-In other words, the price has increased by $+0.0022 from its previous closing price.
-On the day, 2156978 shares were traded.
-VTGN stock price reached its highest trading level at $0.1649 during the session, while it also had its lowest trading level at $0.1570.
+VistaGen Therapeutics Inc. (NASDAQ: VTGN) closed the day trading at $0.17 up 10.38% from the previous closing price of $0.16.
+In other words, the price has increased by $+0.0161 from its previous closing price.
+On the day, 3397352 shares were traded.
+VTGN stock price reached its highest trading level at $0.1720 during the session, while it also had its lowest trading level at $0.1550.

 5 Undervalued Stocks For 2023